-Wilkes et al. $(2016)^{11}$ randomly assigned second grade classes to use Core5 or not use Core5 during the second half of the school year.
+Wilkes et al. (2016)11 randomly assigned second grade classes to use Core5 or not use Core5 during the second half of the school year.
 The study was conducted in a low-SES school district with 96% Hispanic students.
-Wilkes et al. reported that Core5 students produced significantly greater gains in oral reading fluency on Dynamic Indicators of Basic Early Literacy Skills (DIBELS Next®; now Acadience® Reading K-6)12 during the time they used Core5 than control students.
+Wilkes et al. reported that Core5 students produced significantly greater gains in oral reading fluency on Dynamic Indicators of Basic Early Literacy Skills (DIBELS Next[®]; now Acadience[®] Reading K-6)12 during the time they used Core5.
 By the end of the school year, 27% of Core5 students advanced in Instructional Support Levels compared to 0% of control students.